timo95/stash-checker/README.md

 The newest release of Stash Checker can be found in the release section to the right.
 Opening `index.prod.user.js` under `Assets` should prompt Tampermonkey to install the script.

-It also gets deployed to [this Gist](https://gist.github.com/timo95/562b9363d491e3ee281cb46944445fcd).
-Click on the `Raw` button to import the script to Tampermonkey.

 ## Settings

 Settings can be opened using the Tampermonkey dropdown menu.